 A few notes on the final rankings…

-- Tim Beckham, Nick Barnese, Matt Moore, Mitch Talbot and Jake Jefferies are new to the list this season.
+- Alexander Colome, Alex Torres, Kyle Lobstein, Matt Sweeney and Wilking Rodriguez are new to the list this season.

-- Jake McGee had the biggest drop from last season (#3) and Jeremy Hellickson had the highest jump from last year’s list (#8).
+- Tim Beckham had the biggest drop from last season (#2 in ’09) and Desmond Jennings had the highest jump (6).

 A few notes on how the Meta-Analysis was constructed…

-- We included rankings from Baseball America, Minor League Ball, Biscuits Crumbs (Stacy Long), ESPN (Keith Law), Baseball Intellect and our own Trade Value Index.
+- We included rankings from Baseball America, Baseball Prospectus, Minor League Ball, Biscuits Crumbs (Stacy Long), ESPN (Keith Law) and our own Trade Value Index.